Send an Enquiry

 Tax benefits

-As for the tax rates imposed on PLCs in India, they are some of the least in the world.
-In the case of manufacturing companies, the rate of tax is 15%, and as regards every other type of company, like services, trading etc., the rate of income tax is only 22%.
+• As for the tax rates imposed on PLCs in India, they are some of the lowest in the world.
+In the case of manufacturing companies, the rate of tax is 15%, and as regards every other type of company, like services, trading, etc., the rate of income tax is only 22%.
 Note that there are some minimal cesses and surcharges imposed apart from these rates of income tax of corporates.

 Ease of raising money

-Since partnership firms (LLP’) and sole proprietorships are unregistered, it is tough to raise equity funds for such businesses.
-The main reason is that most banks and other financial institutions are reluctant to lend money to business entities that are unregistered.
+• Since partnership firms (LLP) and sole proprietorships are unregistered, it is tough to raise equity funds for such businesses.
+The main reason is that most banks and other financial institutions are reluctant to lend money to unregistered business entities.
 Therefore, experts recommend that you should register your business to raise funds for the same.

 FDI (Foreign Direct Investment)

-Conventionally, the FDI is in the form of a company business, and Indian companies can allot new shares to overseas investors, enter into a joint venture, or create a new company for a particular objective.
-With regard to FDI and funding, The PLC is the best option.
+• Conventionally, the FDI is in the form of a company business, and Indian companies can allot new shares to overseas investors, enter into a joint venture, or create a new company for a particular objective.
+Regarding FDI and funding, The PLC is the best option.

 Separate legal entity